gabrielmccoll/Nuget-Server---Azure/Nuget in Azurept1.md

 ### 8. Create your yaml build

 This part is relatively new as I write this,  yaml builds were only available after the rebrand to Azure Devops from Visual Studio Team Services.
+So this info is as fresh as my pop culture references.
-This means you can simply create a new file in your repo called Azure-Pipelines.yml and refer the build to it and boom.
+Yaml build means you can simply create a new file in your repo called Azure-Pipelines.yml and refer the build to it and boom.
 Everything is set.
+Yaml builds default to CI.

 You’re still frightened though, coquettish, luckily here is one I created earlier !